Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 CPU Sockets Explained: AM5, LGA1700, and More

-What is a CPU Socket?
+What is a CPU Socket and Why Does it Matter?

 Key takeaways